 COVID‑19: farmer toolkit

-Get access to agriculture-specific resources, find out how to prevent a covid 19 (coronavirus) outbreak on your farm and how your workers can get tested.
+Get access to agriculture-specific resources, and find out how to prevent a COVID‑19 (coronavirus) outbreak on your farm and how your workers can get tested.

-We recognize that covid 19 on farms has resulted in a challenging situation for many farmers and other agri-food businesses and has also had significant impacts on seasonal workers.
+We recognize that COVID‑19 on farms has resulted in a challenging situation for many farmers and other agri-food businesses and has had impacts on seasonal workers.

 You are not alone in meeting these challenges—we are here to work with you to prevent the spread of the virus in the workplace.
 We will actively support you every step of the way.

 This online toolkit aims to be a “one-stop shop” for farm operators on guidance, resources and information related to prevention, control, testing and outbreak management support.

 By working together, we can reduce the spread of COVID‑19 and make Ontario workplaces safer for all agri-food workers, including international agricultural workers.